 a.
-If an owner is unable to dispose of a POV before departing, the individual's unit commander will appoint an agent to dispose of the vehicle.
+If an owner is unable to dispose of a POV before departing due to PCS, ETS, retirement, or reassignment outside of Germany, the individual's unit commander or director will appoint an agent to dispose of the vehicle.
 The agent must be at least one grade above the POV owner.
 The agent will be granted special POA (AE Form 190-1AD), which will be valid for 90 calendar days.
 The current POV registration must be valid for at least 90 calendar days in order for the agent to be added.
 If the registration is valid for less than 90 calendar days, the owner must have the POV inspected, renew the registration, and pay the current registration fee before the agent may be added to the registration.
 A copy of the agent's appointment orders will be attached to the agent-owner registration.
 No additional drivers may be added to the agent-owner registration.
 The registration is valid only for the agent to ship, sell, or otherwise dispose of the vehicle.

-- b.
+b.
 Only AE Form 190-1AD, witnessed and dated at the FRS or the local staff judge advocate (SJA) office, is an acceptable POA.
 A person may be an agent for only one POV at a time.
 The use of an agent in no way relieves the owner of the responsibility to ensure proper disposition of his or her POV.
 The POV owner's insurance must remain in force until the vehicle is properly disposed of in accordance with this publication.
-If the POV is registered with joint ownership, permission from both owners is required before an agent may be appointed. - c.
+Documentation must be provided by the owner's lien holder, acknowledging the agent.
+If the POV is registered with joint ownership, permission from both owners is required before an agent may be appointed.

+c.
 A POA is granted when both the owner and the agent appear at the FRS or the local SJA office and complete AE Form 190-1AD in the presence of the station clerk.
 The clerk will verify the identities of both the sponsor owner and the agent and ensure both are eligible to register a POV with the RMV.
-The agent must also be a sponsor and must read and sign AE Form 190-1AF. - d.
-If the owner is clearing, the owner and the agent must complete AE Form 190-1AA.
+The agent must also be a sponsor and must read and sign AE Form 190-1AF.

+d.
+The owner and the agent must appear together at the local FRS and complete AE Form 190-1AA.
 The FRS clerk will then issue a POV registration that will be valid for 90 calendar days.
 AE Form 190-1AA must include personal information of both the owner and the agent and the name and address of the lienholder if the POV is encumbered by a lien.
 During the 90-day appointment, the agent must ship, transfer, or otherwise properly dispose of the POV.
 The 90-day owner-agent registration will not be extended.
-The agent must properly dispose of the POV before he or she outprocesses and departs. - e.
+The agent must properly dispose of the POV before he or she outprocesses and departs.

+e.
 If the requirements in subparagraph d above have not been met before the expiration of the 90-day period, the agent will register the POV in his or her name.
 If the POV is registered as operational, the agent will submit an ICC in his or her name.
 If there is a lien on the POV, the agent must obtain a lien release from the lienholder before registering the POV solely in his or her name.